Quarterly Results

 Description:

-Video footage of the presentation of the result of the Q1 2025
+Video footage of the presentation of the results of the Q2 2025

 [Background music begins]